denizozsen/fs-user-crud/README.md

 Moving on from here, there are still lots of interesting features that could be added to this project.

-Some examples that I would like to add:
+Here's what I would like to add next:

 * Web request routing framework: route URLs to action methods in Handler objects
 * JSON API that provides access to the user CRUD operations